clafonta/MobileLessons/README.md

 # MobileLessons

-A small set of points that I have learned overtime, specific to building and managing Native Apps.
+A set of principles that I have learned overtime, specific to building and managing Native Apps.

 [Start here](00_intro.md)